exilon/QuickLogger/README.md

     - **DailyRotate:** Rotates log file every day.
     - **MaxFileSizeInMB:** If value is greater than 0, rotates log file by size.
 It's independent of dailyrotate option.
     - **MaxRotateFiles:** Max number of files to keep when rotate a log.
+	- **RotatedFilesPath:** Path where rotated files will be moved/zipped.
+If leave blank, rotated files will be remain in same folder log exists.
     - **CompressRotatedFiles:** Defines if rotated files will be compressed.
     - **Enabled**: Enables/disables receive logging.